FedST: Secure Federated Shapelet Transformation for Time Series Classification: Quality Measurement Acceleration

 \subsection{Alternative-Measures-based Trade-off}

-As discussed at the beginning of Section~\ref{measurement_acceleration}, {although IG-based method is superior in TSC accuracy, it is naturally difficult to efficiently compute this metric.} To further accelerate the quality measure step, we propose to tap \textit{alternative measures} that can be securely and more efficiently achieved in the FL setting, while guaranteeing comparable TSC accuracy.
+As discussed at the beginning of Sec.~\ref{measurement_acceleration}, {although IG-based method is superior in TSC accuracy, it is naturally difficult to efficiently compute this metric.} To further accelerate the quality measure step, we propose to tap \textit{alternative measures} that can be \zyw{achieved securely and more efficiently} in the FL setting, while guaranteeing comparable TSC accuracy.

-The shapelet quality can be evaluated by other measures, such as Kruskal-Wallis (KW)~\cite{lines2012alternative}, Mood's Median (MM)~\cite{lines2012alternative}, and ANOVA F (F-stat) test~\cite{hills2014classification}.
-However, these measures are less considered in recent works~\cite{bostrom2017binary, bagnall2020tale, middlehurst2021hive}, since they have no significant advantage over IG in terms of both accuracy and efficiency, especially when the binary strategy~\cite{bostrom2017binary} and the IG pruning technique~\cite{mueen2011logical} are integrated. { In the brand new FL scenario, the \textit{expensive communication cost} incurred by interactive operations and the \textit{failure of the pruning} for computing IG remind us to reexamine these alternatives.}
+The shapelet quality can be evaluated \zyw{using} other measures, such as Kruskal-Wallis (KW)~\cite{lines2012alternative}, Mood's Median (MM)~\cite{lines2012alternative}, and ANOVA F (F-stat) test~\cite{hills2014classification}.
+However, these quality measures are less considered in recent works~\cite{bostrom2017binary,bagnall2020tale,middlehurst2021hive}, since they have no significant advantage over IG in terms of both accuracy and efficiency, especially when the binary strategy~\cite{bostrom2017binary} and the IG pruning technique~\cite{mueen2011logical} are integrated. {In the brand new FL scenario, the \textit{expensive communication cost} incurred by interactive operations and the \textit{failure of the pruning} for computing IG remind us to reexamine these alternatives.}

-{ \textbf{F-stat-based quality measurement.} As shown in~\cite{hills2014classification}, using F-stat for TSC is \textit{a little better} than KW and MM in terms of accuracy.
+{ \textbf{F-stat-based quality measurement.} As shown in~\cite{hills2014classification}, using F-stat for TSC slightly outperforms the methods with KW and MM in terms of accuracy.
 More essentially, F-stat performs with $O(M)$ secure multiplications and $C+1$ secure divisions in the FL setting, while both KW and MM require $O(M\log^2M)$ secure comparison and assignment operations because they rely on secure sorting, and they also need $C$ times of divisions.
-Thus, we choose F-stat as the alternative measure to achieve the trade-off. }
+Thus, we choose F-stat as \zyw{an} alternative measure to achieve the trade-off. }

 Given $D_S = \{d_{T_j, S}\}_{j=1}^M$ and $\{y_{j}\}_{j=1}^M$ where $y_j \in \{c\}_{c=1}^C$, the F-stat is defined as:

 where $\overline{D}_{S,c} = \frac{\sum_{d \in D_{S,c}} d}{|D_{S, c}|}$ is the mean distance w.r.t. class $c$ with $D_{S, c} = \{d_{T_j, S}|y_j=c\}_{j=1}^M$, and $\overline{D}_S$ is the mean of all distances.